Mappy/Leaflet-active-area/README.md

 Leaflet-active-area
 ===============

-That plugin for [Leaflet](http://leafletjs.com) allows you to use a DIV as the active area.
+That [Leaflet](http://leafletjs.com) plugin allows you to use a DIV as the active area.
-Calling setView, fitBounds or setZoom will use the center of the DIV instead of the center of the map area.
+All positionning methods (setView, fitBounds, setZoom) will be applyed on this DIV instead of the all map.
 A typical use case is to set a map as background (like that [example](http://mappy.github.io/Leaflet-active-area/examples/index.html)) and center it on the top of the screen for example.
 Defining media queries on that DIV make it easy to adapt the active area according client resolution.